Alex Kirilloff Player Props: Twins vs. Orioles

 Alex Kirilloff At The Plate

-- Kirilloff is hitting .270 with eight doubles, four home runs and 20 walks.
+- Kirilloff is batting .271 with eight doubles, four home runs and 20 walks.

-- Kirilloff will look to extend his four-game hitting streak.
-He's batting .375 over the course of his last outings.
+- Kirilloff enters this game on a five-game hitting streak.
+In his last outings, he's hitting .389.

-- In 61.2% of his 49 games this season, Kirilloff has picked up at least one hit.
-He's also had 10 multi-hit games.

-- He has homered in three games this season (6.1%), homering in 2.3% of his trips to the plate.
+- He has gone deep in three games this year (6.0%), homering in 2.2% of his chances at the plate.

-- In 12 games this season (24.5%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.
+- Kirilloff has driven in a run in 12 games this year (24.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.